suse-edge/atip/telco-examples/edge-clusters/README.md

 - `${BMC_MAC}` - The MAC address of the new Baremetal host to be used.
 - `${BMC_ADDRESS}` - The URL for the Baremetal host BMC (e.g `redfish-virtualmedia://192.168.200.75/redfish/v1/Systems/1/`).
 If you want to know more about the different options available depending on your hardware provider, please check the following [link](https://github.com/metal3-io/baremetal-operator/blob/main/docs/api.md).

+> **_Note:_** Please makes sure that the bmh file contains the right architecture for the downstream cluster.
+In this case, it should be `archictecture: x86_64` in order to match with the image generated in the previous step.

 In case you want to use a dhcp-less environment, you will need to configure and replace also the following parameters:

 - `${CONTROLPLANE_INTERFACE}` - The control plane interface to be used for the edge cluster (e.g `eth0`).